hellkeyes/Trapfall/README.md

 # TRAPFALL

-TRAPFALL is a real-time multiplayer strategy game where two players move across a 10 × 10 board, place hidden traps, and try to reach the opponent's side without losing all their lives.
+TRAPFALL is a real-time two-player strategy game where two players move across a 10 × 10 board, place hidden traps, and try to reach the opponent's side without losing all their lives.

 ### About